 Legumes are commonly boiled and used as a base for entrées and salads and stir-fries, and baked meals.

 Biotin can be found in egg yolks.
 A cooked entire egg contains up to 10 mcg.
-Cook eggs before eating them to increase biotin consumption and for safety reasons.
+For safety concerns and to increase biotin uptake, cook eggs before eating them.

 Raw egg white contains dietary avidin, a protein that binds to biotin and makes it difficult for the body to absorb.
-Cooking removes the biotin from the avidin, allowing the vitamin to be more easily absorbed by the digestive tract.
+Because the biotin is cooked out of avidin, the digestive system has an easier time absorbing the vitamin.

 A quarter-cup (20-gram) serving of roasted sunflower seeds has 2.6 mcg of biotin, or 10% of the DV, while a quarter-cup (30-gram) meal of roasted almonds contains 1.5 mcg or 5% of the DV.
 Nuts and seeds can be eaten raw, in salads, in pasta recipes and stir-fries, or blended into the homemade nut and seed butter.

 Biotin is found in both brewer’s yeast and nutritional yeast.
 However, the biotin content varies depending on the brand.
 Brewer’s yeast is an active yeast used in the production of beer and bread.
 Nutritional yeast is dormant.
-It is used to give meals a cheesy or nutty flavor.
+It adds a cheesy or nutty flavor to food.